tmorgner/BasicCalculatorSample/README.md

   The fastest way to an implementation is the implementation you don't have to write yourself.
 This calculator trades control over the execution against performance and developer time.

+Note: The scripting calculator relies on the 'javascript' scripting engine usually included in the JDK.
+In OpenJDK 16 this engine was removed, but continues to be
+available in many other JDKs, like Azuul 19.